pythonquick/elixirpi/README.md

 ## Run the server node

 The server node starts up a GenServer in the Elixirpi.Collector module.

+Make sure the `epmd` daemon is running.
+This is the Erlang name server that will allow nodes to be named and look up other nodes on the network:
+    epmd -daemon

 Run the executable with the following switches, to start the server:

     ./elixirpi --mode=server --name=master@gmac.local